fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 Numerals *(and occasionally an alphabet)* may follow after the street type, (e.g. _Hougang Street **51**_).
 These names indicate that there are more than one branches bearing the same street name.

 These two formats display the multi-cultural aspect of Singapore.
-The first format not only reflects the modern day Singapore as an English-speaking nation, but also its colonial history under the British rule[^History] between the years 1819 and 1942.
+The first format not only reflects the modern day Singapore as an English-speaking nation, but also its colonial history under the British rule between the years 1819 and 1942.
 The second format reflects its rich Malayan heritage.
 The three most common street types associated with the second format from the dataset are: _Jalan_ (which translates to 'street' in English), _Lorong_ ('lane') and _Taman_ ('park').
 Others include _Kampong_, _Lengkong_ and _Bahru_.

-[^History]: History of the Reuplic of Singapore.
-In _Wikipedia._ Retrieved October 31, 2016, from <https://en.wikipedia.org/wiki/History_of_the_Republic_of_Singapore>
+<div style="page-break-after: always;"></div>
 ## 2. PROBELMS ENCOUNTERED

 The problems I have encountered during the data-cleaning process include: